 This easy-to-use classroom kit lets students explore how gravity acts on an object and teaches them a simple method of determining an object's center of gravity.
 The set investigates five different amoeba-like shapes including a teacher's larger "challenge shape" with its mass surrounding a point in mid-air.

 A Complete Center of Gravity Investigation for the Classroom

 Students will take an investigation-based approach to finding an object's center of gravity with this teacher-developed kit.
 It encourages students to collaborate and identify patterns between the different shapes in their group.
 As a whole class, students apply their findings to the teacher's "challenge shape" only to discover that the object's center of gravity does not need to be part of the object at all!

 Knowing how gravity acts on an object is a valuable concept for students whether they go on to study physics or not.
 It is not just for free body diagrams!
 Understanding the cause and effect of gravity on an object is important in a wide range of applications from hitting a homer on the baseball diamond to designing and constructing the structures we live in.

 Each complete kit contains supplies for six student groups.
 Included are four different shapes with holes along their perimeters, pins for hanging each of the four student shapes, cleverly designed pendula, and dry-erase markers for drawing the gravitational axes.
 Finally, one large teacher shape, one large pendulum, and an extra pin make up the teacher's challenge set.

 Each complete kit contains six student sets and one teacher set.
 Additional student sets or teacher sets can be purchased separately.

-Please note: Ring stand and clamp are not included.
+Please note: The Ring Stand and Clamp are sold separately.